Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Domain wall superlattices and plane-wave analysis

-The good fitting of the low-energy spectrum to max($\mathbf{B}^5$)~$= 10.47$ T implies that the wavefunctions are strongly localized to regions of highest axial magnetic field, i.e. around $x = a_s(2\mathbb{Z}+1)/4$, or where the N\'eel magnetization is collinear with the direction of the superlattice.
-While an analogous axial LL physics should manifest for the Bloch wall case, the continuously changing direction of $\mathbf{B}^5$ makes it somewhat obscure: $\mathbf{B}^5$ rotates with constant magnitude in the $y-z$ plane as a function of $x$.
-As a result, the zeroth Landau level disperses in different directions at different positions which can be seen in Fig.~\ref{fig:bandstructures} (c) for the $k_y$ and $k_z$ directions.
-Magnetization profile $\boldsymbol{\beta}_B(\mathbf{r})$ (Eq.~\ref{blochprofile}), which decides the separation of two Weyl nodes, leads to a nodal-ring structure in the spectrum in the $k_y-k_z$ plane centered at $\Gamma$.
-Interestingly, the dispersion for $k_{||} = \Gamma$ can be obtained analytically \footnote{See Supplemental Material at [URL will be inserted by publisher] for full derivation} and is given by:
+The prior analysis fails for the Bloch wall case, motivating us to consider other techniques to explain the behavior of $\hat{H}_B$.
+Qualitatively, we expect an analogous axial LL physics should manifest for the Bloch wall case, though the continuously changing direction of $\mathbf{B}^5$ makes it somewhat obscure: $\mathbf{B}^5$ rotates with constant magnitude in the $y-z$ plane as a function of $x$.
+As a result, the zeroth Landau level disperses in different directions at well-defined positions in real-space, which can be seen in Fig.~\ref{fig:bandstructures} (c) for the $k_y$ and $k_z$ directions.
+We do observe that the magnetization profile $\boldsymbol{\beta}_B(\mathbf{r})$ (Eq.~\ref{blochprofile}), which decides the separation of two Weyl nodes, leads to a nodal-ring structure in the spectrum in the $k_y-k_z$ plane centered at $\Gamma$.
+To analyze this, first we will rotate $\hat{H}_B$ with $G$ oriented in $\hat{z}$, and translate the magnetic potential term while preserving its spatial helicity.
+Defining $k_x = k_{r} \text{cos}(\theta_k)$, $k_y = k_{r} \text{sin}(\theta_k)$ in cylindrical coordinates, and exploiting Euler's identity, we can write the transformed Hamiltonian as

+We can then change the basis to diagonalize the exchange term and square $H_B'$, giving us some insight on the form of the wavefunctions:

+This implies that the Hamiltonian produces a continuum of locally-parabolic potential wells per unique $\theta_k$, and that the solutions will take the form of slightly modified Mathieu special functions for $J > \hbar v_f G$, this time with doubled spatial period and a single well per superlattice unit cell.
+Unfortunately, the off-diagonal term immensely complicates our analysis, mixing the solutions of the diagonal Mathieu ($s=1$) and Mathieu-like ($s=-1$) ODES.
+For further insight into the spin structure and of $\hat{H}_B$, we can replace $z$ with $x$ (for consistency with $\hat{H}_N$ analysis), define $\Lambda = \left(\eta k_{r} e^{i \theta_{k}} +Je^{-iGx} \right)^{-1}$ and solve for the components of $(\hat{H}_B-E)|\Psi\rangle = 0$ by substitution (see appendix \footnote{See Supplemental Material at [URL will be inserted by publisher] for full derivation.}).
+This is not analytically tractable in general, but we find two unnormalized solutions at $k_{r} = -\eta J / \left(\hbar v_f\right)$, $\theta_k = 0$, and $E = \eta\hbar v_f G/4$: